-Configuration · Cloudflare Workers docs
+Workers Sites configuration

 Ignoring subsets of static assets

-Workers Sites require Wrangler - make sure to be on the latest version.
+Workers Sites require Wrangler - make sure to use the latest version .

 There are cases where users may not want to upload certain static assets to their Workers Sites.
-In this case, Workers Sites can also be configured to ignore certain files or directories using logic similar to Cargo's optional include and exclude fields.
-This means that we use gitignore semantics when declaring which directory entries to include or ignore in uploads.
+In this case, Workers Sites can also be configured to ignore certain files or directories using logic similar to Cargo’s optional include and exclude fields.

+This means that you should use gitignore semantics when declaring which directory entries to include or ignore in uploads.

 Exclusively including files/directories